percona/pmm/source/install/aws.rst

    Entering the instance ID when installing PMM Server

-You can copy the instance ID from the :guilabel:`Properties` panel of your instance, select the :guilabel:`Description` tab back in the :program:`EC2 console`.
-Click the :guilabel:`Copy` button next to the :guilabel:`Instance ID` field.
+You can copy the instance ID from the *Properties* panel of your instance, select the *Description* tab back in the EC2 console.
+Click the *Copy* button next to the *Instance ID* field.
 This button appears as soon as you hover the cursor of your mouse over the ID.

 .. _figure.run-server-ami.aws-marketplace.pmm.ec2.properties.instance-id: